 Clients, including CEOs and other C-level executives, elected leaders and mid-level managers, consistently appreciate her ability to create a space where they can be safely challenged in order to productively explore issues and find practical solutions for themselves and their organizations.
-Known for her warmth and humor, Suzanne helps clients feel at ease and comfortable tackling even the toughest issues.
+Known for her warmth and humor, Suzanne helped clients feel at ease and comfortable tackling even the toughest issues.
 Her efforts, combined with client commitment, have resulted in: increased capacity to proactively manage change in a sustainable way; measurably improved leadership capability; and systems more aligned and energized around vision and strategy.

 Suzanne received her BA in International Affairs from George Washington University and her MS in Organization Development from American University – both in Washington, DC.
 In addition, she received her certification in Professional Coaching from the Hudson Institute.
-Suzanne loves hiking, dancing, books of all kinds, and believes that when life offers a fork in the road, you should take the path that will give you a really good story.
+Suzanne loved hiking, dancing, books of all kinds, and believed that when life offers a fork in the road, you should take the path that will give you a really good story.

 Photo by Astrid Emond